port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/examples/scaffold-repositories-using-cookiecutter.md

 </details>

-6. Trigger the action from Port's UI with the relevant Repository Name and GitHub Organization Name.
+6. Trigger the action from the [Self-service](https://app.getport.io/self-serve) tab of your Port application.